Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has several workloads running on AWS Employees are required to authenticate using on-premises ADFS and SSO to access the AWS Management Console Developers migrated an existing legacy web application to an Amazon EC2 instance Employees need to access this application from anywhere on the internet but currently, mere is no authentication system but into the application.
 How should the Security Engineer implement employee-only access to this system without changing the application?

-- [x] Place the application behind an Application Load Balancer (ALB) Use Amazon Cognito as authentication (or the ALB Define a SAML-based Amazon Cognito user pool and connect it to ADFS implement AWS SSO in the master account and link it to ADFS as an identity provide’ Define the EC2 instance as a managed resource, then apply an IAM policy on the resource.
+- [x] Place the application behind an Application Load Balancer (ALB) Use Amazon Cognito as authentication (or the ALB Define a SAML-based Amazon Cognito user pool and connect it to ADFS implement AWS SSO in the master account and link it to ADFS as an identity provide' Define the EC2 instance as a managed resource, then apply an IAM policy on the resource.
 - [ ] Define an Amazon Cognito identity pool then install the connector on the Active Directory server Use the Amazon Cognito SDK on the application instance to authenticate the employees using their.
 - [ ] Active Directory user names and passwords.
 - [ ] Create an AWS Lambda custom authorizer as the authenticator for a reverse proxy on Amazon EC2 Ensure the security group on Amazon EC2 only allows access from the Lambda function.

 ### A company has a website with an Amazon CloudFront HTTPS distribution, an Application Load Balancer (ALB) with multiple web instances for dynamic website content, and an Amazon S3 bucket for static website content.
-The company’s security engineer recently updated the website security requirements: HTTPS needs to be enforced for all data in transit with specific ciphers.
+The company's security engineer recently updated the website security requirements: HTTPS needs to be enforced for all data in transit with specific ciphers.
 The CloudFront distribution needs to be accessible from the internet only.
 Which solution will meet these requirements?
 Set up an S3 bucket policy with the awssecuretransport key Configure the CloudFront origin access identity (OAI) with the S3 bucket Configure CloudFront to use specific ciphers.
 Enforce the ALB with an HTTPS listener only and select the appropriate security policy for the ciphers Link the ALB with AWS WAF to allow access from the CloudFront IP ranges.
 Set up an S3 bucket policy with the aws:securetransport key.
 Configure the CloudFront origin access identity (OAI) with the S3 bucket.
 Enforce the ALB with an HTTPS listener only and select the appropriate security policy for the ciphers.
 Modify the CloudFront distribution to use AWS WAF.
 Force HTTPS on the S3 bucket with specific ciphers in the bucket policy.
 Configure an HTTPS listener only for the ALB.
 Set up a security group to limit access to the ALB from the CloudFront IP ranges Modify the CloudFront distribution to use the ALB as the origin.
 Enforce an HTTPS listener on the ALB.
 Create a path-based routing rule on the ALB with proxies that connect lo Amazon S3.
 Create a bucket policy to allow access from these proxies only.
 A company Is trying to replace its on-premises bastion hosts used to access on-premises Linux servers with AWS Systems Manager Session Manager.
 A security engineer has installed the Systems Manager Agent on all servers.
 The security engineer verifies that the agent is running on all the servers, but Session Manager cannot connect to them.
 The security engineer needs to perform verification steps before Session Manager will work on the servers.
 Which combination of steps should the security engineer perform?
 (Select THREE)

 - [ ] Open inbound port 22 to 0 0.0.0/0 on all Linux servers.
 - [ ] Open inbound port 22 to 0 0.0.0/0 on all Linux servers.